maxgrok/action_cable_chat_app/README.md

 # README

-This is the base app for [*Learn Enough Action Cable to Be Dangerous*](https://www.learnenough.com/action-cable-tutorial).
+This is the ActionCable app that is built off of the base app from [*Learn Enough Action Cable to Be Dangerous*](https://www.learnenough.com/action-cable-tutorial).

 To get started, fork the repo and clone it to your local machine, then run the following commands: